HBDean/FTDPaper2019/README.md

 # FTDPaper2019
-Input files for the 2019 PLoS Computational Biology manuscript entitled "Frontotemporal dementia–associated variants in TREM2 destabilize the apical ligand-binding region of the immunoglobulin domain."
+Input files for the 2019 Frontiers Neurology manuscript entitled "Neurodegenerative disease–associated variants in TREM2 destabilize the apical ligand-binding region of the immunoglobulin domain."

 For more information, please contact the corresponding authors: Yuhua Song (yhsong@uab.edu) or Erik Roberson (eroberson@uabmc.edu)